-If you are a complete beginner it is likely that you will be joining ski school for most of your stay, so it is worth discussing with them which pass option is best suited for their beginner groups.
-However, for the days when you may not be in ski school there are 5 beginner ski lifts that are free to use in Les 2 Alpes at the foot of the slopes, easily accessible from the centre of the resort.
+If you are a complete beginner it is likely that you will be joining a ski school for most of your stay, so it is worth discussing with them which pass option is best suited for their beginner groups.
+However, for the days when you may not be in with the ski school, there are 5 beginner ski lifts that are free to use in Les 2 Alpes at the foot of the slopes, easily accessible from the centre of the resort.